-Low risk of violent crime (sexual assault) exists throughout the country.
-Organized criminal groups are active in casinos and nightclubs.
+Low risk of violent crime (sexual assault and assault) exists throughout the country.

-Scams charging exorbitant fees for services at bars and cabarets have been reported.
+Scams involving exorbitant fees for services at bars and cabarets have been reported.

 Risk exists of robberies and/or assaults occurring after consuming intentionally drugged food or drink; tourists are frequently targeted.
 GHB and liquid ecstasy are commonly used to incapacitate victims.

 Protests and demonstrations may infrequently occur and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.